binxio/cfn-ami-provider/docs/AMI.md

   architecture: x86_64
 ```

+If `ExpectedNumberOfKmsKeys` is specified than the resource will check that this number is actually in use.
+Normally just one KMS key is used per image, but it is possible to  have multiple snapshots each encrypted
+with their own KMS key.
+To create KMS grants for the AMIs using the [KMS grant](https://github.com/binxio/cfn-kms-provider)
+you can use this property to ensure you have made all the KMS grants required.

 ## Return values
 With 'Fn::GetAtt' the following values are available:

-- `KmsKeyIds` - array of KMS key ARN associated with machine image
+- `KmsKeyIds` - array of length `ExpectedNumberOfKmsKeys` with KMS key ids associated with machine image
+- `KmsKeyId` - the first KMS key id, if  `KmsKeyIds` has at least one.